JonWofr/ClubberApp/README.md

 **-->iOS:**

 The app has two TableViewControllers (Clubs, Events) and a basic ViewController.
-They are all connected with a TabBarController to navigate in the application.
+They are connected with a TabBarController to navigate in the application.
 We download a JSON file (in its own thread) automatically by considering the application lifecylcle in the AppDelegate class when the app launches the first time.
 The data is then stored in a CoreData database.
 However the user can always refresh the database by pulling down the tableView in Events.
 To provide user feedback we extended the UITableViewController class with two methodes which create an alert box and print specific messages.
 Since Clubs- and Events TableViewContoller both inherite this class we can easily call these methodes.